Exploring the Dildos of Halloween

 But witches always seem to be searching for the letter "D."

-The letter “D” here is shorthand for a man’s dick.
-Witches have always been associated with sexual immorality and maybe even consorting with Satan.
-Beliefs about witches having sexual relations with the devil, or with the devil himself, were common in early modern and Middle Ages Europe.
-It was also thought witches could gain power through their sexual activities.
-From this point of view, the sexualization of witchcraft in folklore reflects the great anxiety wrought by powerful and sexualized women whose rebellion threatens to go radical and tear through the limits society has placed on them.
-Sexuality connected to witches became an important feature of their archetype, which also opened the door for accusations that they bewitched men for sexual gain.
-Even now, images of witches and their clothing are propagated, harking that witches are somehow alluring, perhaps even sexual.
+The letter "D" here is shorthand for a man's dick.
+Witches have historically been associated with sexual immorality; consorting with Satan being one of the more well documented forms of this.
+Beliefs about witches having some form of sexual relation with the devil, or even 'the devil himself', were common in early modern and Medieval Europe.
+Gaining power through various sexual activities was thought to be part of their practice.
+From this point of view the sexualization of witchcraft in folklore reflects the great anxiety society felt towards powerful (often women) rebels - radicalism was and is a constant threat, limits being pushed past in every possible way.
+Sexuality became an important feature of the witch archetype; accusations of bewitching men for sexual gain followed naturally.
+Even now images of witches and their subsequent clothing are propagated, alluring and to some degree sexual.

 The Halloween gods love sex

 For example, Molly Gan is a Celtic goddess of death and battle, [30] and a sexual feature is shared by them.
-When she, as archetype, had intercourse with Cú Chulainn, the hero and the warrior, to change the course of events from Cú Chulainn's original story, she displayed a very feminine understanding both of power and of transformation through her sexuality.
+When she, as archetype, had intercourse with Cú Chulainn, the hero and warrior, to change the course of events from his original story, she displayed a very feminine understanding - both of power and to some extent transformation - through her sexuality.
 Simultaneously, fertility and wildness were frequently associated with the Greek mythological god Pan.
-Over the centuries, this image morphed into the horned god known to revelers on Halloween.
+Over the centuries this image morphed into what we now recognize as the horned god, reveling on Halloween specifically.

-What do these ancient deities have in common with the modern-day practices that we recognize as Halloween?
-This link demonstrates the sense of duality experienced at the festival; it is both a period of jubilation and a time for recognizing the brevity of life.
-Since sexuality is an expression of vitality and imagination, it is not surprising that this festivity is associated with it.
+What do these ancient deities have in common with the modern day practices we call Halloween?
+This link is the core of the duality experienced at the festival; jubilation of some sort, and the more near constant recognition of the brevity of life.
+Sexuality itself is an expression of that very thing - vitality, small and large scale, pure or otherwise imagined.
+Festivity (to me at least) cannot be separated from it.

 Last remarks

-There is a sensual history to Halloween that stretches back centuries, even though the holiday is most commonly associated with scary stories and otherworldly creatures.
-The specific eroticism of the event evolved historically, alluding through time to representations of witches or gods or sexual imagery.
-Moreover, Halloween has always clearly represented a coming together of sexuality, death and terror.
-This is apparent in the various ways sexually loaded mythology around Halloween deities, ancient fertilization rites and lascivious images of witches coalesce in the fuzziness.
+There is a sensual history to Halloween that stretches back centuries; the holiday itself is most commonly associated with scary stories and various otherworldly creatures.
+The specific eroticism of the event evolved historically - witches, gods, or near constant sexual imagery being all part of those representations.
+Coming together of some form of sexuality, death and a certain type of pre-defined terror is always present.
+Various sexually loaded mythology surrounding Halloween deities, ancient fertilization rites and more 'lascivious' images of witches coalesce within the fuzziness that the holiday permits.